An Evening of Dinner and Board Games

 How can we create a realistic pathway for underserved students to become scientists, mathematicians, engineers, and programmers?
 Join us for a low-key evening of board games and dinner, and meet some truly amazing kids from across New York City who are growing up to achieve great things in STEM against all odds.

-The event begins at 6:30 with drinks and hors d'oeuvres, followed by dinner beginning at 7:30.
+The event begins at 6:30 with drinks and hors d'oeuvres.
+During this time, students will invite you to join a table where you all can play a favorite board game.
+This is followed by dinner beginning at 7:30.
+Over dinner, students will present about their experiences with BEAM, and you'll be invited to ask questions.
 Feel free to show up at any time.
 Business casual dress recommended.

 Some Questions and Answers